Concept · DSL

 )

-Important: The {stat} variable uses the VALUE from your stats object, not the key:
+The label is the value you write in the stats object, not the key:

 .sanitize('check', ['temp'], { failureReason: 'invalid' })